ruairinewman/clickatell-cli/README.md

 # clickatell-cli
 Simple Python-based Clickatell CLI.

-Syntax: $ ./sms.py "Destination Phone Number" "Text message"
+Syntax: $ ./sms.py -n "Destination Phone Number" -m "Text message"

 Note: the destination phone number should omit the international dialling prefix but include the destination country code.
 For example, for an Irish phone number, locally 088-765-4321, the number specified would be 353887654321.